EL-BID/Deslizamientos-y-flujos/EJEMPLOS/Frank Slide/README.md

 This guide provides a step-by-step approach to using the Disaster Risk Management IADB Toolbox efficiently in QGIS.

 The numerical analysis of the PICACHO LANDSLIDE was conducted using a straightforward one-phase model.
 It is evident that substantial material is flowing out of the impacted area.
 To achieve more accurate results for this case study, we recommend adopting the advanced TWO-PHASE TWO-LAYER MODEL.
-If you are interested in implementing this advanced approach, we suggest reading the article by Pastor et al. (2023).
+If you are interested in implementing this advanced approach, we suggest reading the article by [**Pastor et al. (2024)**](https://doi.org/10.1016/j.compgeo.2024.106581).